Externals: Fictional character biography

-Following the creation of a mutant nation on Krakoa, Apocalypse rescued his first Horsemen.
-He summoned his fellow Externals to the Eternal Caldera on Krakoa, revealing his intentions to sacrifice some of their life energy to power the Arak Maw Gate.
-Selene, Gideon and Absolom are revealed to be a part of his plan and quickly turns on their fellow immortals.
-With the unexpected help of Rictor, the group wiped out four of the Externals and extracted their life energy to fuel the crystals that powered the gateway to Arakko.
+Following the creation of a mutant nation on Krakoa, Apocalypse summons the Externals to the Eternal Caldera, revealing his intentions to sacrifice some of their life energy to power the Arak Maw Gate.
+Selene, Gideon, and Absolom are revealed to be a part of his plan and quickly turn on their fellow immortals.
+With the help of Rictor, the group wipes out four of the Externals and extracts their life energy to fuel the gateway to Arakko.